github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 - You have opened a pull request or issue in the repository.
 - You have starred the repository.

+## Viewing your contributions graph for a specific repository

+ - Navigate to the repository’s page on GitHub.
+ - Click on the Insights tab.
+ - In the left sidebar, click on Contributors.
+ - Optionally, you can select a specific time period by clicking and dragging on the graph.

 ## Common reasons that contributions are not counted

 {% data reusables.pull_requests.pull_request_merges_and_contributions %}